PMArkive/sm-misc/uphill-and-surf-physics.md

 11. **TryPlayerMove:**
     - attempts to move the player from their current position to a new position based on their velocity.
-    - checks for collisions with surfaces along the way and calls PerformFlyCollisionResolution if a collision occurs.
+    - checks for collisions with surfaces along the way and calls if a collision occurs.
 - momentum mod surf fix plugin overrides this

 12. **CheckParameters:**